One Of Hawaii's Top Auto Accident

 8. If you decide to take the negligent driver to court than your lawyer will first file a complaint in Hawaii Circuit Court.
 The complaint will then be served on the other driver.

 9. The first part of the judicial process is the Court Annexed Arbitration Program.
 During this process, an attorney will be assigned to be the case arbitrator.
 The arbitration is usually held after the parties have conducted discovery.
 This is the process in which they obtain evidence related to the car accident case.
 The opposing attorneys will send you interrogatories to complete.
 These are a long list of questions for you to sign and notarize.
 The other lawyers will also want to take your deposition.
 This is when they ask you questions with a court reporter present to type all of the questions and answers.
 The deposition usually takes between a half-day and a whole day.

-10. At the arbitration the arbitrator will hear testimony from all of the involved parties.
+10. At the arbitration, the arbitrator will hear testimony from all of the involved parties.
 He will then issue the arbitration award.
 Either of the parties can appeal the award.
 The case will then go to the regular court process which leads to the trial.
 The appealing party must obtain an award at least 30% better at the trial or he will have to pay penalties.
 Therefore, as long as the arbitration award is somewhat reasonable then you should not take the chance of not getting a 30% better award at trial.